 Niemann-Pick disease type C1 is an inherited lysosomal storage disorder that affects the viscera and the central nervous system.
-The disease is caused by defective intracellular processing and transport of low-density lipoprotein derived cholesterol and it causes accumulation of cholesterol in lysosomes, with delayed induction of cholesterol homeostatic reactions (Mattsson et al., 2012).
+The disease is caused by defective intracellular processing and transport of low-density lipoprotein-derived cholesterol and causes accumulation of cholesterol and other lipids in lysosomes, subsequently altering cholesterol homeostasis.

 Tissue Cholesterol Levels

 Total cholesterol levels were assessed in the liver and distinct brain regions of 6-week old NPC1-/- and wildtype animals.
-While total liver cholesterol levels were significantly increased in the liver of NPC1-/- animals compared to wildtype mice (Fig.1A), total cholesterol levels in distinct brain regions were decreased in NPC1-/- mice compared to wildtype littermates (Fig. 1B).
+While total cholesterol levels were significantly increased in the liver of NPC1-/- animals compared to wild type littermates (Fig. 1A), total cholesterol levels in distinct brain regions were decreased in NPC1-/- mice compared to wild type littermates (Fig. 1B).

-The liver enzyme profile was assessed in the plasma of 7-week old NPC1-/- and wildtype animals.
-Alkaline phosphatase (AP), aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels were significantly elevated in the plasma of NPC1-/- animals compared to wildtype mice (Fig. 2).
+The liver enzyme profile was assessed in the plasma of 7-week old NPC1-/- and wild type animals.
+Alkaline phosphatase (AP, Fig. 2A), aspartate aminotransferase (AST, Fig. 2B) and alanine aminotransferase (ALT, Fig. 2C) levels were significantly elevated in the plasma of NPC1-/- animals compared to wild type mice (Fig. 2).

 Figure 2.
 Absence of NPC1 in mice influences liver enzyme levels.
-Plasma of NPC1-/- and non-transgenic animals were evaluated for AP, AST and ALT.
-7-week old NPC1-/-, n = 8 per group, male mice were used.
-Statistical analyses using unpaired t-test revealed significant differences in liver enzyme levels between knockout and wildtype animals.
+Plasma of NPC1-/- and wild type littermates were evaluated for AP (A), AST (B) and ALT (C).
+7-week old NPC1-/-, n = 8 per group, male mice only.
+Statistical analyses using unpaired t-test revealed significant differences in liver enzyme levels between NPC1-/- and wild type animals.
 Mean + SEM; ***p<0.001.

-QPS Austria offers a custom tailored study design for this model and we are flexible to accommodate to your special interest.
-NPC1-/- mice show relevant features of Niemann-Pick Disease already at young age.
+QPS Neuropharmacology offers custom-tailored study designs for this model and we are flexible to accommodate your specific interest.
+NPC1-/- mice show relevant features of Niemann-Pick disease already at young age.
 This allows for extraordinarily fast turn-around times.

 We would be happy to test your compounds in the NPC1-/- mouse model!
 The most common readouts are: